-- Engage children in daily collaborative conversations in which they share opinions, experiences, and information; respond to texts and topics; and listen to and ask questions of others. - Engage children in listening to and reading a wide range of texts that include known and new words and concepts across content areas and literary genres.

-- Read aloud daily from texts that enrich and expand children's language, including those that expose children to a variety of language structures (e.g., sentences, grammar, vocabulary), and pause to highlight and support children's understanding of complex text and language structures by breaking apart the ideas in sentences and reassembling them. - Promote the use of a wide range of vocabulary and sentence structures in context by providing speaking and writing exercises that encourage children to apply new words and language in collaborative and individual tasks (e.g., sentence frames, writing in response to a text or topic, presentations, retelling of stories, songs, chants, pictures). - Use a direct and explicit vocabulary routine (e.g., introduce the word, supply a child-friendly explanation, share examples and non-examples and prompt children to do the same) to teach specific words, especially those that are used in reading selections or are important for a topic under study.
-Provide multiple opportunities for children to use those words in meaningful contexts and varied groupings. - Increase exposure to and understanding of new words and grammatical structures through rich and varied language experiences and supports (e.g., books, learning experiences, discussions, graphic organizers, word banks, sentence frames). - Teach and emphasize morphology and the use of word parts (e.g., affixes, roots) to understand word meanings, similarities across words, and word structure. - Teach children how to use print and digital resources (e.g., glossaries and dictionaries) to determine or clarify word meanings. - Discuss how language functions in different contexts (e.g., how speaking to family and friends is different from speaking with teachers) and how to adjust language choices to audience, task, and purpose. - Emphasize crosslinguistic transfer by drawing connections to cognates (i.e., words that are similar across languages, such as "problem" in English and "problema" in Spanish) and other features of the child's home language to support learning of English. - Draw attention to grammatical differences between the primary language(s) of children and English (e.g., word order differences, such as "red car" and "coche rojo"; neutral and gendered nouns and adjectives, such as "black cat" and "gato negro" or "gata negra"). - Explicitly teach grammatical structures and practice using them in discussions with supports (e.g., sentence frames, such as "A moves slowly." and "The plants in the rainforest grow because of the warm, wet climate.").
+- Engage children in daily collaborative conversations in which they share opinions, experiences, and information; respond to texts; and listen to and ask questions of others. - Encourage children to expand their oral language to include one or more complete sentences by using open-ended prompts (e.g., "Please tell me more."
+"What else did you do at recess?"
+"What makes you think the character feels that way?") and to participate in multi-turn (i.e., back-and-forth) conversations. - Engage children in listening to a wide range of texts that introduce new words and concepts across content areas and literary genres.
+Share the same books multiple times and make them available for exploration. - Read aloud daily from texts that enrich and expand children's language, including those that expose children to complex sentence structures, and pause to highlight and support children's understanding by thinking aloud about each part of the sentence. - Model and promote the use of rich vocabulary and a variety of sentence structures in context by providing speaking and writing activities that encourage children to apply new words and language in collaborative and individual tasks (e.g., songs, chants, pictures, sentences, retelling and reenacting stories). - Use a direct and explicit vocabulary routine (e.g., introduce the word, supply a child-friendly explanation, share examples and non-examples and prompt children to do the same) to teach specific words, especially those that are used in reading selections or are important for a topic under study.
+Provide multiple opportunities for children to use those words in meaningful contexts and varied groupings. - Increase exposure to and understanding of new words and grammatical structures through rich and varied language experiences and supports (e.g., read-alouds, learning experiences, discussions, images, word banks, sentence frames). - Teach and emphasize morphology and the use of word parts (e.g., affixes) to understand word meanings, similarities across words, and word structure. - Discuss how language functions in different contexts (e.g., how speaking to family and friends is different from speaking with teachers). - Emphasize crosslinguistic transfer by drawing connections to cognates (i.e., words that are similar across languages, such as "problem" in English and "problema" in Spanish) and other features of the child's home language to support learning of English.

-- Teach, scaffold, and highlight in texts the conventions of General American English grammar and usage, capitalization, punctuation, and spelling during instruction. - Highlight dialectical variations children may be familiar with and draw connections to General American English grammar. - Include a range of learning supports (e.g., pictures, realia, graphic organizers, use of cognates when applicable).
+- Draw attention to grammatical differences between the primary language(s) of children and English (e.g., word order differences, such as "red car" and "coche rojo"; neutral and gendered nouns and adjectives, such as "black cat" and "gato negro" or "gata negra"). - Explicitly teach grammatical structures and practice using them in discussions with supports (e.g., sentence frames, such as "I think the character is because " and "In my opinion, "). - Teach, scaffold, and highlight in texts the conventions of General American English grammar and usage, capitalization, punctuation, and spelling simple words during reading and writing instruction. - Highlight dialectical variations children may be familiar with and draw connections to General American English grammar. - Include a range of learning supports (e.g., pictures, realia, graphic organizers).